eleks/com.eleks.carbon.commons/deployers/common/registry/README.md

 make sure you have a groovy-all library in your server

-if not [download the latest](https://mvnrepository.com/artifact/org.codehaus.groovy/groovy-all) and put into `repository/components/lib` folder on wso2 server
+if not [download the latest stable](https://mvnrepository.com/artifact/org.codehaus.groovy/groovy-all) and put into `repository/components/lib` folder on wso2 server

 #### axis2.xml
 add the following section into axis2.xml: